From loom spaces to veering triangulations: Convexity

-Suppose that there is an edge rectangle $R(e)$ with cusps at $a$ and $c$.
-Since $\gamma$ has length greater than three, we deduce that $e$ is not an edge of $\gamma$.
-Thus $e$ is not lower for $H$.
-Thus there is some edge $e'$ of $\veer(H)$ so that $R(e')$ properly west-east spans $R(e)$.
-However, $R(e')$ cannot west-east span any edge rectangle of $R(\gamma)$ as the latter are all lower for $H$.
-We deduce that $R(e')$ is lower for $H$ and has a cusp at $b$.
-By \refcor{Lower}, the edge $e'$ does not link any edge of $\gamma$; Thus $e'$ is a chord for $\gamma$, a contradiction.
+First suppose that there is an edge rectangle $P = \cell^{-1}(e)$ with cusps at $a$ and $c$.
+See \reffig{BdyHLoopEarRectangle} for the three possible configurations (up to horizontal and vertical reflections).

+Since $\ell$ has length greater than three, we deduce that $e$ is not an edge of $\ell$.
+If $e$ is lower for $H$ then we have found a chord for $\ell$ and we are done.
+Suppose instead that $e$ is not lower for $H$.
+Thus there is some edge $e'$ of $\veer(H)$ so that $P' = \cell^{-1}(e')$ properly west-east spans $P$.
+Repeating the argument if needed, we may also assume that $e'$ lies in $L(H)$.
+Then $P'$ cannot west-east span any edge rectangle of $\cell^{-1}(\ell)$ as these are all in $L(H)$.
+The only possible configuration is shown in \reffig{BdyHLoopEarRectangleBOnSide}, where $P'$ has a cusp at $b$.
+By \reflem{NoLink}, the edge $e'$ does not link any edge of $\ell$.
+Thus $e'$ is a chord for $\ell$, a contradiction.

-Now suppose that there does not exist an edge rectangle with cusps at $a$ and $c$.
-There are two cases as $b$ is in the boundary or interior of $s'$, the given side of $R$.
-See \reffig{GammaEar}.
+Next suppose that there does not exist an edge rectangle with cusps at $a$ and $c$.
+See \reffig{BdyHLoopEarCusps} for the three possible configurations (up to horizontal and vertical reflections).

-In either case, the rightmost geodesic from $a$ to $c$ consists of exactly two segments.
+In all cases, the rightmost geodesic from $a$ to $c$ consists of exactly two segments.
 The leftmost geodesic from $a$ to $c$ necessarily meets at least one cusp, say $d$.
 The cusp $d$ is both an exterior cusp for the staircase based at $b$ and is a cusp of $\Delta(H)$.
-Thus there is an edge rectangle $R(e')$ with cusps at $b$ and $d$.
-By the hypotheses on $\gamma$, the edge $e'$ is lower for $H$.
-Since lower edges do not link (\refcor{Lower}), we deduce that $e'$ is a chord for $\gamma$, a contradiction.
+Thus there is an edge rectangle $P' = \cell^{-1}(e')$ with cusps at $b$ and $d$.
+In all three cases, any edge rectangle $P''$ that strictly west-east spans $P'$ necessarily strictly west-east spans the edge rectangle $\hull(a,b)$.
+However, $\cell(\hull(a,b))$ is an edge of $\ell$, thus lower for $H$.
+Thus $P''$ is not an edge rectangle of $H$.
+We deduce that the edge $e'$ is lower for $H$.
+Thus $e'$ is a chord for $\ell$, as desired. \end{proof}